 Find A Spiritual Practice

 This may be new for you, or encompass different approaches.
 For some, spiritual practice is attending a religious service.
 For others, it may be a spiritual group, meditating, doing creative activities, praying, playing, being in nature, writing in a journal, learning about others’ beliefs, and learning how past and present mystics have coped with their own pain through spiritual or religious practices.
+Check out the meaning of wellness

 Focus On Gratitude